aaronzguan/Franka-Robot-Path-Planning/README.md

 ![constrainRRT](images/ConstrainedExtend.png)

 * [Here](./Path%20Planning/demo) shows the demo video of both RRT and Constrained RRT for the Franka Robot in the simulation.

+## Installation

+For Ubuntu 16.04:

+1. Install ROS Kinetic on your computer following instructions here: [http://wiki.ros.org/ kinetic/Installation/Ubuntu.](http://wiki.ros.org/ kinetic/Installation/Ubuntu. ) (Make sure to install the Desktop-Full Install version of ROS Kinetic.)

+2. Install libfranka and franka_ros using the following command:

+   `sudo apt install ros-kinetic-libfranka ros-kinetic-franka-ros`

+3. Install all requirements.

+   `pip install -r requirements.txt`

+4. Change the path argument in visualize.launch to the path to your working folder.